nuts-foundation/nuts-documentation/pages/architecture.rst

     Nuts components

-At first glance, the different components are divided into three different *spaces*.
+At first glance, the different components are divided into four different *spaces*.
 This is done to distinguish between different levels of trust and (probably) different non-functional requirements like scaling. *Vendor space* has the highest level of trust.
 It includes both personal and medical data.
 Any components required to make Nuts work **must** be implemented by the vendor. *Service space* is also a trusted space since it'll include decrypted personal data, but not medical data.
 Since it consists of quite a few components a vendor can buy this as part of a service package from a different vendor.
 For example, a simple PGO might want get a subscription to a SaaS service which includes both *Service space* and *Nuts space* which only requires the PGO to implement the *Patient callback*. *Service space* also handles the administration of all the certificate logic for TLS connections. *Nuts space* only contains encrypted personal data and decrypted personal data that has already been made public.
 The primary goal of *Nuts space* is to make sure all required data for running the Nuts network is distributed across all nodes without any centrally controlled component.
-This notion of different service levels allows smaller vendors to connect to Nuts and at the same time provide an opportunity for the current network providers to develop new business.
+This notion of different service levels allows smaller vendors to connect to Nuts and at the same time provide an opportunity for the current network providers to develop new business. *Nuts foundation* is a separate entity which has the responsibility for adding the nodes.
+Essentially it controls the network.
+Although we don't like centrally controlled components, with the current state of technology, a central authority or root is required.
+In this case the *Nuts foundation* will control the root certificate.

 ************
 Vendor space